 - Combine the coconut sugar, ghee, coconut oil, and water in a medium saucepan.
 Turn heat to medium-high and begin stirring the mixture so the oil and ghee combine with the coconut sugar

-- As the mixtures starts to heat up, whisk it (vigorously) in one direction.
+- As the mixture starts to heat up, whisk it (vigorously) in one direction.
 The oil and sugar may separate, but continue whisking to combine

 - Whisk about 4 minutes, watching very carefully to avoid burning the sugar.
 Once the mixture is combined and the consistently of melted caramel, remove from heat immediately.
 You have two options from here: Carefully drizzle the caramel on top of the plantain chips, trying your best to coat evenly OR gently pour the caramel on top of the plantain chips and using a rubber spatula, mix the chips around to evenly coat.
 You will have to do this quickly, as the caramel will begin to thicken once cooled.
 When the chips are coated, quickly arrange them back in an even layer.
 You may have to pull them apart with your fingers, as they will be sticky. *I chose this step, since wanted the bottoms of the chips to be caramelized as well as the tops